hamdananas-alt/SP500_vs_FAANG_Project/docs/index.md

 - **Daily Returns:** Percentage change day-over-day to understand short-term profitability.
 - **30-Day Rolling Volatility & Annualized Volatility:** Measures of price fluctuation and investor sentiment.

 All calculations are automated in Python and output as CSVs, which are dynamically updated and visualized in Tableau dashboards.
+We had to use a work around through Google Sheets to enable Tableau public to have access to the daily updated csv files.

 ## Dashboards
 1. **Price Comparison**